ioccc-src/winner/next/guidelines.md

 some way or another.
 </p>

-This is the only _guideline_ that contains the word [fizzbin](https://en.wikipedia.org/wiki/List_of_games_in_Star_Trek#Fizzbin).
+This could be the only _guideline_ that contains the word [fizzbin](https://en.wikipedia.org/wiki/List_of_games_in_Star_Trek#Fizzbin).

 <p class="leftbar">